All About Production and Operating Worker Supervisors

 Time Management: Managing one’s own time and the time of others.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

 - Switchboard Operator Supervisor

 - Compounding and Finishing Supervisor

-In 2016, there was an estimated number of 621,400 jobs in the United States for Production and Operating Worker Supervisor.
+In 2016, there was an estimated number of 621,400 jobs for Production and Operating Worker Supervisor in 2016 (in the United States).
 There is little to no growth in job opportunities for Production and Operating Worker Supervisor.
 Due to new job openings and attrition, there will be an estimated 59,300 positions for Production & Operating Worker Supervisor per year.

 The states with the most job growth for Production & Operating Worker Supervisor are Nevada, Utah, and North Dakota.
 Watch out if you plan on working in Delaware, Maine, or Vermont.
 These states have the worst job growth for this type of profession.

 Production & Operating Worker Supervisor Average Salary

-The typical yearly salary for Production and Operating Worker Supervisors is somewhere between $36,020 and $99,500.
+The salary for Production and Operating Worker Supervisors ranges between about $36,020 and $99,500 a year.